 Chase has been sending out targeted offers for the Hyatt Visa Signature Credit Card: 50,000 Gold Passport points after $1,000 spent within 3 months.
 The current public offer for this card offers two free nights at any Hyatt hotel worldwide after the same amount of spend is completed.
 Some people would turn down their noses at this offer because it’s not even enough for two free nights at a top-tier Category 7 hotel.
 I, on the other hand, prefer the 50,000 point offer since it opens up more possibilities than two free nights.
-Here are four reasons why the 50,000 point sign-up bonus on the Chase Hyatt Visa is better than the two free nights:
+Here are four reasons why the Chase Hyatt Visa 50,000 point sign-up bonus is better than the two free nights:

 1. There aren’t many Category 7 Hyatt hotels.
 A free night at a Category 7 Hyatt hotel requires 30,000 points per night, so getting two free nights from the Hyatt Visa seems like a good deal if that’s what you’re after.
 However, there are only seven hotels in this category, so your redemption options (if you’re looking to get maximum value out of the two free nights) are limited.

 2. 50,000 points gets you more than two free nights.
 Hyatt still has fairly reasonable redemption rates for most of the hotels in their portfolio.
 Those 50,000 points could be worth up to 10 free nights at a Category 1 Hyatt hotel.
-Getting a sign-up bonus in the form of points rather than a set number of nights gives you much more flexibility.
-You can redeem them for more nights at lower category hotels and not have to endure a guilt trip from fellow hobbyists about not using the bonus for the most exclusive hotels.
+Getting a sign-up bonus in the form of points rather than free nights gives you much more flexibility.
+You can redeem them for more nights at lower category hotels.
+And you don’t have to endure a guilt trip from fellow hobbyists about not using the bonus for the most exclusive hotels.
 Which brings me to my next point…

 An overlooked redemption option that can provide great value are Hyatt Vacation Club bookings.
 Free nights start at 12,000 points for a studio and go up to 30,000 points for a 3-bedroom.
 This can be a great value for families or large groups traveling together.